sarahjcotton/moodle-report_ee/README.md

-# Local External Examiner Unit Review
+# Local External Examiner Module Review

 ### Introduction

-This plugin allows an external examiner to submit feedback on the quality of a unit.
+This plugin allows an external examiner to submit feedback on the quality of assessed work for a module.

-### Installation

-### Navigation